codebytes/codebytes.github.io/_posts/2022-12-29-secure-terraform-part1-tfsec.md

 All of the available options and parameters are documented on the actions page.

-This will run tfsec against our repo on every check-in to main and every pull request.
+This will run tfsec against our repository on every check-in to main and every pull request.
 If we have insecure code, it will fail the workflow.

 {% include figure image_path="/assets/images/tfsec-workflow-errors.png" alt="Failing build on GitHub" caption="Failing build on GitHub" %}